Boise Dog Training

 Taya Hekking is a Trainer for Valor K9 Academy – Boise.
 She joined our team in September 2021 and specializes in puppies, obedience and service dog training.

 Taya earned her Associates Degree in Communicative Sciences with an Emphasis in Deaf Education from Utah State University.
-She is fluent in sign language and is an excellent communicator.
+She is fluent in American Sign Language and is an excellent communicator.
 Taya’s passionate about working with both ends of the leash – humans and dogs!

 Taya and her husband, Brittin, enjoy camping and being outside in nature.
-Taya has two Golden Retriever service dogs, and her husband has a Husky mix sport dog.
+Taya and Brittin have two Golden Retrievers, a Husky mix and a Belgian Malinois.
 Taya loves all things Disney and dogs!
-Originally from the Salt Lake City area, Taya currently resides in NE Nampa, Idaho.
+Originally from Salt Lake City, Taya now resides in Nampa, Idaho.

 STAY AND PLAY HOSTS